 5. Pack Your Carry On Wisely

 I wrote a piece about how to pack your carry on for a long flight and I have similar advice for the auto train.
 One of the great benefits of taking the Auto Train is that your luggage is only limited by what you can fit in your car.
 But you will not be able to access your car or anything in it after you check in.

 Amtrak limits you to two carry on bags.
-I assumed that in a two-person roomette there would be plenty of room for our stuff, so I packed a fairly large carry on with a change of clothes and my laptop.
+I assumed that in a two-person roomette there would be plenty of room for our stuff, so I packed a fairly large carry on (about the size of this one) with a change of clothes and my laptop.
 And I brought a separate insulated cooler-type bag with drinks and snacks.

 I way overestimated the amount of room we would have.
 The berth isn’t necessarily cramped, and there are lots of nooks and crannies to stow things.
 But any large bags you bring will likely be underfoot.

 Also, you can only lock your room door from the inside.
 So if you don’t want to leave a laptop or bunch of valuables in your unlocked room, you’ll need to bring them to dinner with you.
 Or pack them in your car.

 Did I mention this is a 17-hour train ride?
 Bring snacks.

 They do serve dinner and breakfast, and there is self-serve coffee available.
 The sleeping rooms come with a couple of bottles of water, but I advise bringing more.
 If you’ve read my previous posts, you know I’m a big believer in traveling with snacks whether I’m traveling with kids or not.